Oil rises on signs of easing U.S.-China tensions

 “This news comes on top of earlier reports that Turkish troops have moved into Iraq - something that could add to a growing list of geopolitical worries for the oil market.”

+Turkey launched a military operation into Syria, President Tayyip Erdogan said, adding the offensive aimed to eliminate a “terror corridor” along the Turkish border.

-Turkey said on Wednesday its forces would cross the Syrian border shortly, launching attacks that analysts say could impact the economy of the oil-producing Kurdistan region in Iraq, and energy prices.
+Analysts say the attacks could impact the economy of the oil-producing Kurdistan region in Iraq, and energy prices.

 Commerzbank analyst Carsten Fritsch said if the U.S.-China talks fail, “the oil price risks suffering a renewed slide because concerns about demand would then increase considerably again, especially looking ahead to the coming year”.

-Oil will weaken next year to around $50 per barrel due to slowing global demand, the heads of the world’s biggest trading houses, Vitol, Trafigura and Gunvor, told the annual Oil and Money conference in London on Wednesday.
+Oil will weaken next year to around $50 per barrel due to slowing global demand, the heads of the world’s biggest trading houses, Vitol, Trafigura and Gunvor, told the annual Oil and Money conference in London.